Single mom loses FEMA voucher on coldest night of the year in Tampa

 TAMPA, Fla. — Hurricane Maria destroyed the life Leslie Neris built for her three children in Puerto Rico.
 And now, she is losing the temporary shelter she’s called home since Dec.
 14.

-Neris told ABC Action News reporter Michael Paluska in Spanish that she lost her voucher through FEMA after they told her her home in Caguas was inhabitable.
+Neris told Scripps sister station WFTS in Tampa reporter Michael Paluska in Spanish that she lost her voucher through FEMA after they told her her home in Caguas was inhabitable.
 But, Neris said there is no electricity or running water.
 She does’t think it is safe to go back with her three children.

 Neris said her temporary shelter status with FEMA ended on Jan.
 14. Management at the Clarion Inn, Brandon let her stay a few days longer with her three children ages 2, 6, and 13, but it wasn’t enough time to find a new place.

 Neris said she is having a tough time transitioning to life in the United States.
-She doesn’t speak English, no car, and no one to watch her children if she goes to work.
+She doesn’t speak English, does not have a car, and has no one to watch her children if she goes to work.

-She says life in Puerto Rico is unbearable.
+She said life in Puerto Rico is unbearable.
 She is grateful that the Clarion Inn paid for her flight to Tampa.
-The motel said half the staff are refugees from Puerto Rico.
+The motel said half the staff is from Puerto Rico.
 But, for all of their help, Neris said the promises made to her by the government have fallen short.

 "I'm really scared," Neris said.
 "They offered thousands of things, everything they’ve offered have led to nothing."